-When to go to the Philippines?
+When is the best time to go to the Philippines?

-Different island groups receive quite different weather throughout the year.
-Overall though, the majority of the country receives its rainy season (and often typhoons too) during the June to November period.
+Different island groups receive quite different weather patterns throughout the year.
+Overall though, the majority of the Philippines receives their rainy season (often typhoons too) during the June to November period.
 For this reason, December to April is often considered the peak season to visit the Philippines.

 Which Philippines islands to go to and how long to spend in each?

 Fortunately, travel companies in the Philippines are making it easier and easier to island-hop.
 New flight routes between the islands and charter ferry routes are opening up new locations to visit throughout the Philippines.
 Previously, visitors used to have to fly to Manila and on to their next destination meaning they’d lose full days to travelling between islands.

 I’ve written a full and detailed guide on everything you need to know about travelling in the Philippines here.
 Read this and you’ll be as prepared as you can be before travelling to this wonderful island country.

-A Suggested 3 week Itinerary for the Philippines
+A Suggested 3 Week Philippines Itinerary

 Manila is the capital of the Philippines, located on the huge island mass of Luzon.
 It is the world’s most densely populated city, with more than 70,000 people per sq km.
-It’s an intense city, and it’s frenetic centre is missed out by many travellers.
+It’s an intense metropolis, and it’s frenetic centre is missed out by many travellers.
 Most people fly in and out of Manila, but having spent almost a week here, I really think it is worth a visit.

 Manila also makes a fantastic base from which to explore other attractions on the island of Luzon, such as the stunning Taal volcano and the Pagsanjan Falls.
 It is also the starting point for journeys to North Luzon where you can find the famous Banaue rice terraces.
 I’ve popped a few more tour ideas here:

 Where to stay in Manila